agmyomyat/library-catalogue-system-demo/README.md

 ### Query Parameters

-- `take` (optional): The maximum number of categories to retrieve.
+- `limit` (optional): The maximum number of categories to retrieve.
 Default is 10.
-- `skip` (optional): The number of categories to skip.
+- `offset` (optional): The number of categories to skip.
 Default is 0.

 ### Request Example

-    GET /categories?take=5&skip=10
+    GET /categories?limit=5&offset=10

 ## Get a Specific Category